zachjanicki/titanic_death_predictor/README.md

 # Titanic Death Predictor
 ### Predicting passenger survival during the sinking of the titanic using naive-bayes.

-The Titanic Death Predictor is a queryable HTTP restAPI with a trained naive-bayes model using passenger survival data from 800+ passengers on the Titanic.
+The Titanic Death Predictor is a queryable JSON restAPI with a trained naive-bayes model using passenger survival data from 800+ passengers on the Titanic.

 The trained model will let you predict whether or not a passenger, not from the training data set, survived.
 The user can do this by looking at the individuals from the pre-existing test data set (in the test_passenger SQLite3 database table, or via the API), or they can submit their own hypothetical passenger to see whether the model predicts survival or death.